Quantum Probability Estimation for Randomness with Quantum Side Information: and Max-Prob Estimators

 where $S_{\mathrm{net}}(n)$ is the net input entropy for $n$ trials. \end{theorem} The expansion in the theorem is from input entropy to output conditional min-entropy.
 To recover uniformly random bits still requires randomness extraction, and we do not include the seed requirements in our accounting here.
 The theorem includes a completeness statement via the assumed state $\rho(CZT)$ with respect to which $\bar b$ is defined and $\bar b<1$.
 Of course, it is not necessary for the distribution to be i.i.d., this just makes sure that the probability of witnessing exponentially large output smooth min-entropy is $\Omega(1)$.
 It suffices that with sufficiently high probability, the observed frequencies are typical of such an i.i.d. distribution.
-In Ref.~\cite{knill:qc2017a}, we discussed the distribution of $\log(F(CZ))$ for the i.i.d. scenario in some detail, establishing that the probability of success for protocols based on this theorem approaches $1$ with sufficiently conservative choices of thresholds.
+In Ref.~\cite{knill:qc2017a}, we discussed the distribution of $\log(F_{r,\beta}(CZT))$ for the i.i.d. scenario in the presence of classical side information, establishing that the probability of success for protocols based on Thm.~52 there (a version of the theorem here in the presence of classical side information) approaches $1$ with sufficiently conservative choices of thresholds.
+We expect the same property to extend for the i.i.d. scenario in the presence of quantum side information.

-\begin{proof} We repeat the proof Thm.
-53 in~\cite{knill:qc2017a} with minor modifications to obtain the more general statement of Thm.~\ref{thm:expexpansion}.
+\begin{proof} We repeat the proof Thm.~52 in Ref.~\cite{knill:qc2017a} with minor modifications to obtain the more general statement of Thm.~\ref{thm:expexpansion}.
 We determine constants $0<c<1$ and $0<c'$ for which the testing rate $r_{n}=c'/n^{\gamma}$ and the power $\beta_{n}=cr_{n} = cc'/n^{\gamma}$ achieve the goal of the theorem.
 It suffices to prove the theorem assuming that $n$ is sufficiently large.
 Let $d$ and $d'$ be the constants in Thm.~\ref{thm:spotchecking_rate}.
-We require that $c\leq d$.
+We require that $c\leq d$ to ensure the statement that $\beta_{n}=cr_{n}\leq dr_{n}$ according to Thm.~\ref{thm:spotchecking_rate}.
 From this theorem, Def.~\ref{def:netlogprob}, and since $\beta_{n}<1$ for sufficiently large $n$, the expected quantum net log-prob for power $\beta_{n}$ is bounded by